AerialRobotics-IITK/ros2-devcontainer-template/README.md

 - Gazebo Garden

 ### Workflow
+- Create a .devcontainer directory at the root of your workspace
+- Clone the repo there
-- Clone at the root workspace, and open VSCode
+- Open VSCode at the root of the workspace
-- Reopen in Devcontainer
+- Hit "Reopen in Container"
 - ardupilot_ws with all necessary packages relating to ardupilot_gz is initialized at run, binaries for all the other packages mentioned in the ``.repos`` are there